348ab1a8-424a-43d8-b463-8e925d751c7f/jto-website/content/docs/book-log/AtomicHabits.md

 ### 6
 > *Habit stacking is a special form of an implementation intention.
 Rather than pairing your new habit with a particular time and location, your pair it with a current habit.* (Pg.
 74)

+### 7
+> *Environment design allows you to take back control and become the architect of your life.
+Be the designer of your world and not merely the consumer of it.* (Pg.
+87)

+### 8
+> *If you want behaviors that are stable and predictable, you need an environment that is stable and predictable* (Pg.
+90)

+### 9
+> *This is the secret to self control.
+Make the cues of your good habits obvious and the cues of your bad habits invisible.* (Pg.
+95)